simonjwright/scripted_testing/README.md

 To set the scene, the Ada software under test (SUT) forms part of a system.
 Generally, the system will be constructed using a layered approach, and the other parts of the system that interact with the SUT are higher-level (which can call interface subprograms presented by the SUT) or lower-level (whose interfaces can be called by the SUT, or which can provide callbacks to the SUT).

-This package is intended for testing at a level between unit testing (using, for example, [AUnit](https://www.adacore.com/download) - go to the _More packages, platforms, versions and sources_ link at the bottom of the page, and then to the _Sources_ link at the bottom of that page) and integration testing (using real hardware).
+This package is intended for testing at a level between unit testing (using, for example, [AUnit](https://github.com/AdaCore/aunit)) and integration testing (using real hardware).
 Unit testing tends to be fragile, requiring a lot of rework for even minor functional changes in the requirements.

-The scripting language supported is [Tcl](http://www.tcl.tk), and specifically the Ada binding [TclAdaShell](http://sourceforge.net/projects/tcladashell/).
+The scripting language supported is [Tcl](http://www.tcl.tk), and specifically the Ada binding [Tash](https://github.com/simonjwright/tcladashell).
 The reason for choosing Tcl rather than Python or Lua is that Tcl's interface is entirely string-based; this is important, considering the need to specify values of enumerated types.

 The package provides facilities to write new commands in Tcl to